PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-09 09:29:30
+Last updated: 2024-04-09 09:30:03
-Random Quote: Ted: "Oh hey, where are you guys?"Barney: "We're in a fundraiser, helping young women raise money for community college."Ted: "Stripclub... nice!" - Barney Stinson
+Random Quote: Lily: "How did you do it?"Barney: "Oh God, you found one of the cameras.
+I swear that's the only one!
+Wait, which one did you find?" - Barney Stinson